 The Global Parental Policy is an initiative which aims to offer a consistent standard of support to all parents-to-be employed across the world.

 Danone’s parental policy is based on three key elements:

-- extended parental leave, covering both men and women which include 18 weeks for the birth parent or 14 weeks for the legally adoptive parent and 10 working days for the secondary caregiver;
+- Extended parental leave, covering both men and women, which includes 18 weeks leave for the primary caregiver of the new birth or 14 weeks for the legally adoption, and 10 working days off for the secondary caregiver.